Robspin/deno-fresh-blog/data/posts/should-the-metaverse-be-written-in-javascript.md

 &nbsp;

 The metaverse has since evolved from just being inside a sci-fi novel.
 Right now there are many companies racing for metaverse dominance.
-Microsoft, Meta, Apple and Google are all trying to suck up good developers to create their idea of what metaverse experience should be (and is most profitable).
+Microsoft, Meta, Apple and Google are all trying to suck up good developers and creating their versions of the metaverse.

 &nbsp;

 # A peoples metaverse
-Some (including myself) would argue that the best experience would have to come from an open source decentralized metaverse.
+However some people (including myself), would argue that the best experience would have to come from an open source decentralized metaverse.
 One open for extension by anyone.
 Chaotic, but honest.

-Neil Stephenson himself also wants an open decentralized metaverse.
+Neil Stephenson himself is also a supporter of an open and decentralized metaverse.
-In fact he recently anounced [Lamina1](https://www.lamina1.com/), a decentralized layer 1 solution for building an open metaverse on the blockchain.
+In fact he recently anounced [Lamina1](https://www.lamina1.com/), a decentralized layer 1 solution for building an open metaverse on top of the blockchain.
 Providing a base for developers to build upon.

 &nbsp;

 # Everything Javascript
 Now, why would Javascript be a good candidate of building on the metaverse.
 Well for starters [Javascript is the most commonly used programming language](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-programming-scripting-and-markup-languages).
-Originally created for the web, but can nowadays be used for just about everything.
+Originally created for the web, but nowadays used for just about everything.
-Whether it's writing a backend in Deno or Node, doing machine learning with TensorFlow.js or building a mobile application in React Native.
+Whether it's writing a backend in Deno or Node, doing machine learning with TensorFlow.js or building mobile applications in React Native.

 But could it do something like create 3d worlds for a metaverse?
 It sure can!
 Meet [ThreeJS](https://threejs.org/), another great open source addition to the Javascript universe.
 It uses WebGL to render 3d in the browser.